-I host Tea Tuesday each week, a virtual tea party which was inspired by Christine, a follower who lives in France, who was curious about English tea traditions after watching a few episodes of Downton Abbey.
+These virtual tea parties were inspired by Christine, a follower who lives in France, who was curious about English tea traditions after watching a few episodes of Downton Abbey.
 The British may have failed miserably in other culinary areas, but they excel in the tea ritual.
 Join me every Tuesday as I dish on Downton Abbey, the Royal Family, UK tourism and other topical tea issues one might discuss at tea, served up with a tea treat recipe with a history.
 Today’s treat is smoked Salmon Pinwheels.
+Perfect for tea, cocktails, picnics or cricket matches.

 My Online Guide to the Tea Ritual